 There are three simple principles for the output of your business analysis output (requirements, business processes, user stories):

 - Valuable and reusable: The content has a life beyond the project.
-It is the “single source of truth” of the operation for the organization.
+It is the “single source of truth” of the operation of the organization.
 It is structured so people can find and apply relevant information.
 It is the operational manual for staff and new joiners, and the basis for continuous improvement.
 Finally, it is the evidence for regulatory compliance.

 - Understood by everyone: If it is the single source of truth, then it needs to be easily understood by everyone, no matter what their role in the organization.
 That means the process diagrams need to be made readable by using a simple notation and a hierarchical (drill-down) approach.